Pathways to the C-Suite Internship Program

 • Interns must have outstanding oral and written communication skills

-Note: Upon acceptance, interns must stay in provided CBCF housing, with a roommate, for the duration of the program
+Note: Upon acceptance, interns must stay in the provided CBCF housing, with a roommate, for the duration of the program.

 Application Materials

-• 1 Video Recording in response to a provided prompt (located within the Conditional Application)
+*1 Video Recording in response to a provided prompt (located within the opportunity)

-• 1 Essay Question Response (located within the Conditional Application)
+• 1 Essay Question Response (located within the opportunity)

-• Resume listing extracurricular activities, honors, employment, community service, and special skills (2-page limit)
+• Resume listing extracurricular activities, honors, employment, community service, and specific skills (1-page limit)

-• Transcript (must be uploaded directly in the application portal)
+• Transcript; unofficial accepted (must be uploaded directly to the application portal)

-PLEASE NOTE: You must complete the General Application to gain access to the Conditional Application.
-If you cannot access the conditional application, it may be because you are unqualified for the opportunity.
-Please reach out to internships@cbcfinc.org for assistance, as necessary.
+You must complete the General Application to gain access to the opportunities.
+If, for any reason, you are unable to access the opportunities, it may be because you are unqualified for the opportunity.
+Please reach out to internships@cbcfinc.org for assistance as necessary.
 Note that application materials are not accepted via email.

 Requests for Accommodations

-• Congressional Interns may request an accommodation for a medical reason such as a disability (as defined by applicable law), pregnancy (or childbirth or a related medical condition), being a nursing mother, having a documented medical condition that contraindicates the vaccination, or any other trait, characteristic, or class for which applicable law requires the CBCF to provide reasonable workplace accommodations.
+Interns may request an accommodation for a medical reason such as a disability (as defined by applicable law), pregnancy (or childbirth or a related medical condition), being a nursing mother, or any other trait, characteristic, or class for which applicable law requires the CBCF to provide reasonable workplace accommodations.

-Accommodation requests for the Spring 2024 Congressional Internship should be submitted to Human Resources in writing no later than March 29th, 2024.
+Accommodation requests for the Fall 2026 Internship should be submitted to Human Resources in writing no later than June 26, 2026.

 Additional Note: Former interns, immediate relatives of a CBCF employee, CBC Member, CBC Spouse, a staff person of a CBC Member or Spouse, a member of the CBCF Board of Directors, Corporate Advisory Council Member of CBCF, or any CBCF-sponsoring entity are not eligible for CBCF internship programs.